Community

 Putting My Money Where My Mouth Is

-Over the years, I’ve done more than my fair share of things that raised an eyebrow, but they felt right then and still do now.
-I randomly covered the cost of an acquaintances insulin pump so they could live a normal life again.
-I donated a large sum to a family in the Philippines to repair the damage to their house after a typhoon.
-I hosted a free Greek dinner for local healthcare workers just to say “thanks.”
-I even dabbled in local politics, promising to live in temporary housing until real solutions for homelessness actually took shape.
+Over the years, I have done more than a few things that made people raise an eyebrow, but they felt right then and still do now.
+I once covered the cost of an acquaintance’s insulin pump so they could live normally again.
+I donated a large amount to help a family in the Philippines repair their home after a typhoon.
+I hosted a free Greek dinner for local healthcare workers simply to say thank you.
+I even took a run at local politics and promised to live in temporary housing myself until real solutions for homelessness started taking shape.

 Creating Shared Experiences

-There were hundreds of free events: communal paint nights, clay sculpting sessions, story circles around a fire pit, even those Great Gatsby-esque roaring 1920s dinners where we’d dress up as if we were old-money aristocrats for an evening.
-Sometimes it was zip-lining, dog sledding, or helicopter tours—where I’d charge just enough to cover costs, often less.
-Other times, it was as simple as board game nights, hiking trips, or afternoons on Okanagan Lake with kayaks and paddleboards.
+There were hundreds of free events: communal paint nights, clay sculpting, stories around the fire pit, and Great Gatsby-style 1920s dinners where we dressed like old-money aristocrats for the evening.
+Sometimes we went zip-lining, dog sledding, or on helicopter tours.
+For those, I usually charged only enough to cover the cost, and sometimes less.
+Other days were simpler: board games, group hikes, or afternoons on Okanagan Lake with kayaks and paddleboards.

 Adventures and Odd Ideas

-Let’s talk about “Dark Techno Hide and Seek” in my house—was it a brilliant idea?
-Absolutely.
-Did things get broken?
-Way too many!
-But it’s a memory we’ll never forget.
-We also took garbage bags and cleaned up the local city park just to show we could do some good together without expecting medals.
-We raised money for the Journey Home project and the Kelowna Food Bank during free hikes, built Christmas care baskets for families in need, and if there was a cool idea—like building a potato tower with duct tape on St. Patrick’s Day or exploring the Kootenays in search of hot springs—it was fair game.
+We also grabbed garbage bags and cleaned up a city park because doing something useful together was better than posting about how much we cared.
+We raised money for the Journey Home project and the Kelowna Food Bank during free hikes, put together Christmas care baskets for families in need, and treated almost any weird idea as fair game.
+That included building a potato tower with duct tape on St. Patrick’s Day and heading into the Kootenays in search of hot springs.

 Why It’s All Worth It